TuyulMohak/MuaraCoder-Website/content/front-end/what-is-vue-and-why-i-love-it.md

 * Little Tutorial Available
 * Smaller community
+* Fewer job posting (than something like React)

 ## Summary

 Okay, so that's it.
-That's Vue js. an awesome Front end Javascript framework.
-If you are a beginner with limited Javascript skill, I recommend you to use it.
-Also if you're an expert, try it.
-But I believe, It's good to know more than framework, either backend framework like Express or other frontend like React.
+That's VueJS, an awesome front-end Javascript framework.
+If you are a beginner with limited Javascript skills, I recommend you use it.
+Also, if you're an expert, try it.
+It's really easy to get started with.
+But I believe it's good to know more than frameworks, either backend frameworks like Express or frontend frameworks like React.
 Good luck with your web development journey, and check out the other Simple Vue 3 guide on MuaraCoder.

 ## Simple Vue 3 Guide